miniohq/datalake_ref_arch/README.md

-# Modern Datalake Reference Architecture
+# Modern Datalake Reference Tech Stack
 This repo contains the configuration necessary to spin up a MinIO powered open-source and modern data lake.
 It can be used for training, experimentation, curriculum development, and hands-on demonstration.
 It is not production-grade.

 ### Key Components